Mentoring | Being an AHEP mentor

 Below are some FAQs explaining what we are looking for in a mentor, what is involved and how the programme will be administered.

-The current mentor application window closes on Monday, 27 May 2024.
+The current mentor application window closes midnight on Sunday, 5 January .
 Following the application deadline, we will match you with a fellow AHEP member ready for your mentoring journey together.

 FAQs